Thapar Institute Of Engineering And Technology, Patiala- Convocation-2024 - www.lokmattimes.com

 At the convocation, 40 students were honoured with medals/awards for their exceptional performance.
 Notable awards include:

-* President's Medal: Semanpreet Singh for achieving the highest CGPA of 9.98 in the BE/BTech final year.
+- President's Medal: Mr Semanpreet Singh for achieving the highest CGPA of 9.98 in the BE/BTech final year.

-* Prof. V. Rajaraman Computer Science & Engineering Award: Ayesha Sood for securing the highest CGPA of 9.5 in BE Computer Science & Engineering.
+- Prof. V. Rajaraman Computer Science & Engineering Award: Ms Ayesha Sood for securing the highest CGPA of 9.5 in BE Computer Science & Engineering.

 Commitment to AI and Future Initiatives: TIET has reinforced its dedication to pioneering education through the establishment of the Thapar School of Advanced AI & Data Science (TSAAI) in collaboration with NVIDIA.
 This partnership offers cutting-edge academic programs, research, and innovation projects that prepare students and faculty with essential AI expertise.